Matt Cross (wrestler)

 Matthew Capiccioni (born December 31, 1980) is an American professional wrestler, better known by his ring names M-Dogg 20, Matt Cross and Son of Havoc.
-He currently competes on the independent circuit and Major League Wrestling.
+He currently competes on the independent circuit, most notably Juggalo Championship Wrestling (JCW) where he is a former JCW Heavyweight Champion.
 Cross has also worked for prominent promotions such as Ring of Honor, Lucha Underground, Chikara and the short-lived Wrestling Society X. His main gimmick is that of an adherent of the straight edge lifestyle, a culture which he follows in real life.
 In 2011, Capiccioni joined the cast of the fifth season of WWE Tough Enough.

 Early life

 Capiccioni, of descent from the country of San Marino, participated in competitive gymnastics for ten years.
 In 1999, he won gold medals in both the rings and the vault at the AAU Junior Olympic Games.

 Professional wrestling career

 Debut (1999–2001)

 A fan of Extreme Championship Wrestling, Capiccioni was involved in backyard wrestling before enrolling at the Cleveland Pro Wrestling training school under the tutelage of J.T.
 Lightning.
 Upon completing his training, he took on the ring name M-Dogg 20, and began competing on the independent circuit.